 Each student has an assigned locker in their college.
 Each student will need their own lock.
 See the college master for assignments.
-In the third and fourth year of medical school, lockers are available in the basement of the Clinical Science Building (CSB).
+In the third and fourth year of medical school, lockers are available in the basement of the Texas Tech Physicians of El Paso (4801 Alberta Avenue).
 Students must also provide their own locks for these lockers.